 Here is a truly historical item — a LEEDS & NORTHRUP CO.
 Wheatstone bridge.
 It has Western Electric K.S.3011 designation.
-I originally called the item a mirror galvanometer but it is more accurately termed a Wheatstone bridge.

 The craftsmanship and build quality of this device is truly remarkable.
 I cannot fathom how much money it would cost to build this same device today using identical components.
 The unit consists of a large magnet, floating mirror, bulb, magnifier, panel scale, brass and silver switches with no measurable resistance, and a large number of precision resistors that were hand-wound and perfectly balanced using the finest balance bridge equipment available at that time.
 Truly the highest laboratory-grade accuracy that was possible — BEST of best.
 Resistance accuracy should approach 0.1%.
 For this reason, the unit makes a fabulous (true) precision resistance box for checking calibration.
 This gives it a modern “use” instead of sitting on a shelf as a discussion piece.

 With some very simple rewiring (that can easily be reversed), this unit has a selectable resistance (in 1-ohm increments) from 0 to 19989 ohms.
 Want to dial up 8 ohms?
 No problem.
 543 ohms?
 No problem.
 How about 17,777 ohms?
 No problem.

 Just for fun, I decided to check the resistance accuracy of a few of my meters.